mcholmes/kindle-home-display/README.md

 - You need a Todoist API key (stored in `api_keys.json`)
 - Project ID can be found in the URL when viewing a project in Todoist web interface

-Device (Kindle):
+### Device Setup (Kindle)

-1. Jailbreak your Kindle, using any method (I used LanguageBreak).
+1. Jailbreak your Kindle, using any method (I used LanguageBreak)
-2. Install KUAL.
+2. Install KUAL
-3. Download the latest release and copy it to `/mnt/us/dashboard`.
+3. Download the latest release and copy it to `/mnt/us/dashboard`
-4. Open KUAL and tap `Start dashboard`.
+4. Open KUAL and tap `Start dashboard`

 :warning: TODO: complete this.